 Gold buyers typically pay gold sellers based on the current spot gold price, plus a commission.
 A 20% profit is common and fair.
 Sometimes you can negotiate the price the gold buyer offers to pay you.

-Gold buyers make money one of three ways: reselling your gold for a higher price, selling your broken jewelry to a smelter, or hold on to the gold until the price goes up.
+Gold buyers make money one of three ways: reselling your gold item for a higher price, selling your broken jewelry to a smelter, or holding on to the gold until the price goes up when they can sell for an even greater profit.

-Gold buyers make an average of 20% commission, though the portion varies.
+Gold buyers typically take a 20% commission, though the portion varies.